MerosCrypto/Meros/docs/Protocol/Syncing.md

 A `SignedElementRequest` has a message length of 52 bytes; the Verifier's 48 byte BLS Public Key followed by the 4 byte nonce of the Element, with the expected response being a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, `SignedGasPrice`, or `SignedMeritRemoval`, containing the Element at the requested location, including its BLS Signature.
 If the request Element has already had its signature aggregated in a Block, the syncer should send `DataMissing`.

+### BlockHeaderRequest

+A `BlockRequest` is followed by the 48 byte Block hash, with the expected response being a `BlockHeader` containing the requested BlockHeader.
+If a 0'd out hash is provided, the syncee should respond with a `BlockHeader` containing their tail Block's BlockHeader.

 ### BlockRequest

-A `BlockRequest` is followed by the 48 byte Block hash, with the expected response being a `Block` containing the Block.
+A `BlockRequest` is followed by the 48 byte Block hash, with the expected response being a `Block` containing the requested Block.
 If a 0'd out hash is provided, the syncee should respond with a `Block` containing their tail Block.

 ### ElementRequest